 Often when we are cooking for a large crowd, we must be conscious of our budget cooking.
 We can fill these large quantity recipes in many economical ways.
 By shopping for larger quantities, they often come at a lower price.
 Sometimes a produce market will make a deal on large quantities.
 Good breads and buns can be purchased from a day-old bakery for sandwiches and homemade sloppy joes.

 Growing up in my family cooking for a crowd recipes were the only ones used.
 We had to learn to cook on a budget.
 This meant learning how to cook cheap recipes and being as efficient as possible.

-Cooking pasta for a crowd is a very easy and economical way of feeding many people.
+Cooking pasta is a very easy and economical way of feeding many people.
 I used to feed my son’s football team every Friday a pasta meal.
-I used my cooking for a crowd recipes including salad recipes for a crowd and dessert recipes for a crowd.
+I used my cooking for a crowd recipes including the salad and dessert.
 I prepared it by myself, in my little kitchen and catered it at the school.
 The whole meal cost very little and with a little planning, it was simple.

 You will need cooking for a crowd recipes or large quantity recipes if you are planning a church social or some sort of a fundraiser.
-But with these extra large groups, besides cooking for a large crowd you need to establish committees.
+With these extra large groups, you need to establish committees to get the job done.
 Here are some suggested committees:

 COOKING FOR A CROWD-Publicity: To advertise and publicize the date and time of event.
 Should work with a general chairperson.

 BUDGET COOKING-Finance: To set a price per plate according to whether a profit is desired or if a breakeven is wanted.
 To sell tickets in advance or at the door and to collect the tickets.
 Advance sales will let you know how many to cook for.
 This committee will also pay all the bells.